AGRINFO AGRINFO logo

 Timeline

-The Regulation enters into force on 12 June 2023 and applies until 31 December 2025.
+The Regulation has been in force since 2023 and is proposed to apply until 31 December 2028.

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.